OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

 * [CouchDB](https://couchdb.apache.org) version 1.5.1 or greater.
 * Some dependencies require Python version 2.7.
 * Some dependencies require XCode version 6.3 or greater (Mac) or Visual Studio Express 2015 with [Common Tools for Visual C++ 2015](/readme-images/VSC++CommonTools.png) (Windows).
-* The sample requires a Bash shell, in Windows you can use Git for Windows or Cygwin.
+* The sample requires a Bash shell, in Windows you can use Git Bash for Windows or Cygwin.
 Mac and Linux developers can use their standard terminals.
     * The sample requires OpenSSL to generate a self-signed certificate.
 The mentioned Bash shells as well as most Mac and Linux Bash shells include a compatible version of OpenSSL.
 * A ```client ID``` and ```secret``` values of an application registered in Azure and/or Google.